rawmind0/rancher-traefik/README.md

   - true: the service will be published as *service_name.stack_name.traefik_domain*
   - stack: the service will be published as *stack_name.domain*.
 WARNING: You can have collisions inside services within your stack
   - false: the service will not be published
-- traefik.priority = <priority>     # Override for frontend priority
+- traefik.priority = <priority>     	  	# Override for frontend priority.
+5 by default
 - traefik.alias = < alias >					# Alternate names to route rule.
 Multiple values separated by ",".
 WARNING: You could have collisions BE CAREFULL
 - traefik.domain = < domain.name >			# Domain names to route rules.
 Multiple domains separated by ","
-- traefik.path = < path >		    # Path to route rule.
-Multiple domains separated by ","
 - traefik.port = <port>						# port to expose throught traefik
 - traefik.acme = < true | false >			# Enable/disable ACME traefik feature
+- traefik.path = < path >		    		# Path rule.
+Multiple values separated by ","
 - traefik.path.strip = < path >		       	# Path strip rule.
-Multiple domains separated by ","
+Multiple values separated by ","
 - traefik.path.prefix = < path >	       	# Path prefix rule.
-Multiple domains separated by ","
+Multiple values separated by ","
 - traefik.path.prefix.strip = < path >	   	# Path prefix strip rule.
-Multiple domains separated by ","
+Multiple values separated by ","

 WARNING: Only services with healthy state are added to traefik, so health checks are mandatory.